AdobeDocs/experience-manager-65.pt-BR/help/forms/using/transaction-reports-billable-apis-jee.md

 ---
-title: APIs faturáveis de relatórios de transação para o AEM Forms no JEE.
+title: Transaction Reports Billable APIs for AEM Forms on JEE.
-description: Lista de todas as APIs que são contabilizadas como transações para o AEM Forms no JEE.
+description: List of all the APIs that are accounted as transactions for AEM Forms on JEE.
 topic-tags: forms-manager
 feature: Transaction Reports
 exl-id: dbb22369-c0a2-4cf6-b01b-096b4de13a14
 role: Admin, User, Developer
 solution: "Experience Manager, Experience Manager Forms"
-source-git-commit: 9f59606bb58b9e90f07bd22e89f3213afb54a697
+source-git-commit: 20d6c716b4ba799a7d4ae2858459f7c38cf3da02
 workflow-type: tm+mt
-source-wordcount: '803'
+source-wordcount: '805'
 ht-degree: 3%

 ---

-# APIs faturáveis de relatórios de transações para o AEM Forms no JEE {#transaction-reports-billable-apis}
+# Transaction reporting Billable APIs for AEM Forms on JEE {#transaction-reports-billable-apis}

-O AEM Forms no JEE fornece várias APIs para enviar, processar e renderizar documentos.
-Algumas APIs são contabilizadas como transações e outras são livres para uso.
-Este documento fornece uma lista de todas as APIs contabilizadas como transações.
-Estes são alguns cenários comuns em que uma API faturável é usada:
+AEM Forms on JEE provide several APIs to submit, process, and render documents.
+Some APIs are accounted as transactions and others are free to use.
+This document provides a list of all the APIs that are accounted as transactions.
+Here are a few common scenarios where a billable API is used:

-* Conversão de um documento de um formato para outro
+* Converting a document from one format to another
-* Nivelamento de um documento PDF dinâmico
+* Flattening a dynamic PDF document
-* Mesclar um documento PDF interativo com outro documento PDF
+* Merging an interactive PDF document with another PDF document

-As APIs de faturamento não levam em conta o número de páginas, o comprimento de um documento ou formulário ou o formato final do documento renderizado.
+Billing APIs does not account for the number of pages, the length of a document or form, or final format of the rendered document.
 <!--

 * **Forms Submitted:** When data is submitted from any type of form created with AEM Forms and the data is submitted to any data storage repository or database is considered form submission.
 For example, submitting an HTML5 Form, PDF Forms are accounted as forms submitted.
 Each form in a form set is considered a submission.
 For example, if a form set has 5 forms, when the form set is submitted, transaction reporting service counts it as 5 submissions.